mariangz/learning-react/README.md

 To keep in mind:
 - JSX is an object because that is what `React.createElement()` returns.
 - We can use JS expressions inside JSX by wrapping them with `{}` curly braces.
 They are like a "window into JS".
+- We can use self-closing tags (as long as the element doesn't contain children).